LiquidCGS/miband-heartrate/README.md

 #### For Mi Band 2 or Mi Band 3

-* Un-pairing your Mi Band 2/3 from any devices
+* Un-pair your Mi Band 2/3 from any devices

-* Connect and pair your Mi Band 2/3 to your computer
+* Connect and pair your Mi Band 2/3 to your computer via Windows Settings>Bluetooth

 * Launch `MiBand-Heartrate.exe`